 The major market risks of the Group are equity securities price risks, interest rate risks, and exchange rate risks.
-The majority of equity securities risk includes domestic public stock, over-the-counter stock, emerging market stock, domestic stock index options and stock index futures.
+The majority of equity securities risk includes domestic public stocks and unlisted stocks and foreign currency bond funds.
 The main position of interest rate risk includes bonds and interest derivative instruments, such as interest rate swap.
 The main position of exchange rate risk includes the Group's investments denominated in foreign currencies, such as foreign currency spots, currency futures and foreign currency options.